tarufkhan/XGBoost_Adult/README.md

 * On the basis of uniqueness of values in columns, we dropped 7 columns.
 And two columns are dropped which were containing most of the 0s.
 * Three columns were conatining '?'. so we converted those values into null and dropped those rows.
 * So, after all this we have dataset of 30718 rows and 8 columns.
-* Now we head to convert the categorical data into int type.
+* Now we convert the categorical data into int type.
 * We have our target column named as 'Wage'.
-1 represents the wage is above $50k and 0 states the wage is equal to $50k or less.
+1 represents the wage is above $50k and 0 for the wage is equal to $50k or less.
-* Plotted bar graphs to check the data distribution.
+* Plot the bar graphs to check the data distribution.

 ![img1](/img/xg1.PNG)